Kopeopeo Canal Contamination Remediation Project

 For more information check out frequently asked questions (24KB) or contact us.

-We have completed the planning and design phase of the project.
-We are now in the consenting phase and in March 2013 Regional Council made a resource consent application which was publicly notified and open to submissions.
+In March 2013, Regional Council made a resource consent application which was publicly notified and open to submissions.

 Summary of additional information